Alex4810/digital-pirate-adventures/README.md

 Welcome to **Digital Pirate Adventures**, a thrilling text-based game that takes you on a high-seas journey through the treacherous waters of the digital realm!
 In this swashbuckling adventure, you'll assume the role of a daring digital pirate, navigating the high binary seas while facing various challenges and encounters.

 **Notice**: The latest commit in this branch contains experimental changes and unfinished content.
-While we're working hard to improve the game, we recommend playing the stable release for the best experience.
+While I'm working hard to improve the game, I recommend playing the stable release for the best experience.

 [Play Stable Release (1.0.4)](link-to-stable-release)